EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

    8) "1"
    ```

-   The 13 digit number is the product ID, followed by its quantity across all shopping carts.
-In this case, `5449310139799` is the most popular product with 9 of them across all carts
+   The 13-digit number is the product ID, followed by its quantity across all shopping carts.
+In this case, `5449310139799` is the most popular product with 9 of them across all carts.

 ::: info Quick Quiz
-Given the quantity for a product above is the total add minus total removed from a cart, pick one of the products above and see if it matches what the events in step 3 indicate.
+Given that the quantity for a product above is the total added minus the total removed from a cart, pick one of the products above and confirm it matches what the events in step 3 from the previous section indicate.
 :::

-4. Exit redis-cli by running the command:
+4. Exit the Redis CLI by running the command:

 ```
 exit